mayonez1/sudoku/sudoku/Documentation.md

 - savePath - a string that tells the location to where the program should be saving the .sudk files.

 - skill - an int that tells the program how many values to remove when the <code>Square::format()</code> function is run.
 In other words, it determines how hard the end puzzle will be.

+- completePath - a string that tells the program where it should be saving the .sudk files of the completed/filled in grids.

 ### Exceptions